-It's a lot of cables, I know.
+It's a lot of cables.
 Keeping up with them all is something I'm not terribly fond of and didn't necessarily like in the original Arctis 3.
-Although it's a small gripe, I wish SteelSeries had taken the opportunity with this iteration of the headset to consolidate some of the wires (at least into three instead of four).
 But as it stands, having specific cables for specific uses is something that increases the veracity of the headset in the long run.

 |Platform||3.5mm Analog||Wireless Bluetooth||Surround Sound||Engine 3 Support|

 |Nintendo Switch||â||â (w/ChatApp)|